ikamaru/titanium-hms-push-kit/README.md

 - [x] Make sure to add the following [HMS preparation](https://github.com/ikamaru/titanium-hms-env_preparation) Plugin to you project which is responsible for preparing the HMS environment in your project.

 ## Preparation
-- [x] Download the `com.ikamaru.ti.hms.push` folder from this repo and past it inside `C:\ProgramData\Titanium\modules\android\` then add this module to your tiapp.xml as the following
+- [x] Download the `com.ikamaru.ti.hms.push` folder from this repo and past it inside the `modules/android/` folder then add this module to your **tiapp.xml** as the following
 ```xml
 <modules>
  <module version="1.0.0" platform="android">com.ikamaru.ti.hms.push</module>